robinsonlakranew/BERT-Text-Analysis/README.md

 This project combines all of the steps in solving a problem, from the pre-processing of dataset to model building, evaluation, and deployment.

-The file might be too big to open in browser
+The file might be too big to open in browser.
+Clone and open jupyter notebook